lat35n-hrt/myblog/content/en/posts/001_hugo_setup_log_en.md

 - Linked with GitHub and deployed from Cloudflare Pages using “+Add > Pages”
 - Static files under the public/ directory are served
-- You can also specify the Hugo version and build command (e.g., hugo)
+- You can also specify the Hugo version(v0.146) and build command ('hugo')

 - The baseURL in hugo.toml was a placeholder, so I updated it to the actual Cloudflare Pages URL.
 (The homepage was visible, but internal links didn’t work until this was fixed.)